paris-saclay-cds/ramp-board/doc/workers.rst

 We advise to follow the three steps:

 1. create a components
-2. create a image recipe
+2. create an image recipe
 3. create a pipeline

 Ad.
 1 To create a component search for image pipelines and navigate to the